Professor – Department of Radiation Physics, The University of Texas MD Anderson Cancer Center

 B.S. – Physics, University of Constantine, Constantine, Algeria, 1980

-He next joined Princess Margaret Hospital as a staff physicist.
-In 1993 became an Assistant Professor at the University of Rochester Medical Center.
-Following a post at Albany Medical College he accepted a position at Cleveland Clinic in 1998, where he established an intraoperative radiation therapy program using the first commercially available Mobetron portable linear accelerator.
+He next joined Princess Margaret Hospital, now called Princess Margaret Cancer Centre, in Toronto, Canada, as a staff physicist.
+In 1993, he became an Assistant Professor at the University of Rochester Medical Center in Rochester, New York, and following a position at Albany Medical College, he accepted a position in Cleveland, Ohio at the Cleveland Clinic in 1998, where he established an intraoperative radiation therapy program using the first commercially available Mobetron portable electron-beam linear accelerator machine.

-In 2002, he became an Associate Professor at MD Anderson Cancer Center, joining the Brachytherapy Service.
-In 2005, he became Chief of the Gastrointestinal Service, focusing his clinical attention on developing 4D-CT with intravenous contrast for the liver, respiratory-gated radiation therapy for GI cancers, and in charge of the intraoperative radiation therapy program.
+In 2002, he became an Associate Professor at The University of Texas MD Anderson Cancer Center, joining the Brachytherapy Service.
+In 2005, he became Chief of the Gastrointestinal Service, focusing his clinical attention on developing 4D CT with intravenous contrast for the liver, advancing respiratory-gated radiation therapy for gastrointestinal cancers, and leading the intraoperative radiation therapy program.
 Dr. Beddar was promoted to Professor, Tenured Clinical Faculty in 2012.
 In 2013, he was promoted to the position of Director of Clinical Research in the department of Radiation Physics at MD Anderson.

-For more information, please visit the MD Anderson profile.
+For more information, please visit Dr. Beddar’s MD Anderson profile.

 Current Lab Members